N3Y3G0/N3Y3G0/README.md

 - 👋 Hi, I’m @N3Y3G0
 - 👀 I’m interested in ...where this may lead
 - 🌱 I’m currently learning ... more.
-- 💞️ I’m looking to collaborate on ...finding the white rabbit.
+- 💞️ I’m looking to collaborate on ..security related projects.
 - 📫 How to reach me ...?

 <!---